doximity/shoulda-matchers-uuid/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+This repository uses a gem publishing mechanism on the CI configuration, meaning most work related with cutting a new version is done automatically.

+To release a new version, follow the [wiki instructions](https://wiki.doximity.com/articles/gems-development-releasing-new-versions).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/codenamev/shoulda-matchers-uuid.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/codenamev/shoulda-matchers-uuid/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/doximity/shoulda-matchers-uuid.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/doximity/shoulda-matchers-uuid/blob/master/CODE_OF_CONDUCT.md).

 ## Code of Conduct

-Everyone interacting in the Shoulda::Matchers::Uuid project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/codenamev/shoulda-matchers-uuid/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Shoulda::Matchers::Uuid project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/doximity/shoulda-matchers-uuid/blob/master/CODE_OF_CONDUCT.md).